 Is Delta 10 Safe?

-The short answer is yes, it appears to be very safe.
+The short answer is yes; it appears to be very safe.
 It has been tested on subjects, and research shows it had no side effects from consuming Delta 10 THC.
 Now, do keep in mind that the research is still very limited, and even if there’s no evidence it’s safe to consume, don’t overdo it, as with everything else.
-The difference here is we are dealing with THC which got potent properties.
+The difference here is that we are dealing with THC, which has potent properties.

 Some claim that there is a possibility of Delta 10 THC being cancer’s “cure.”.
-However, we are far from even being able to state if that is true or not.
+However, we are far from even being able to state whether that is true.
 A lot of research would still have to be done to back that up correctly.

 Furthermore, Delta 10 THC has been the subject of studies that have yielded data suggesting it can assist with glioblastoma multiforme, colon, and leukemia.
 These findings have been published in the journal Molecular Cancer Therapeutics.
 Again, these findings do require more in-depth research and should not be understood as a potential solution.

 Cannabinoids are now being used to help people with epilepsy who are not responding well to regular medication, along with various other ailments.

 As the medical community gets its head around the genus cannabis, they understand that different types of cannabis compounds have varying effects on the user.